-There are also several organized tours and journeys that appeal to kids.
-Ride the Ducks is a 70-minute journey in an amphibious boat that splashes onto Table Rock Lake, with lots of corny jokes en route; getting to drive the boat while it’s on the water is a bonus.
+There are also a couple of organized tours and journeys that appeal to kids.
 Spirit of America is a 48-foot catamaran that cruises Table Rock Lake, with the option of jumping in and playing while at anchor.
 And what kid can resist a train ride?
 Branson Scenic Railway, departing from an historic 1905 depot downtown, provides a two-hour trip through the Ozarks in vintage passenger cars.

 Museums that appeal to children include Ripley’s Believe It or Not! with its oddities, Branson’s Wild World with its sharks, snakes, alligators, birds, rescue wolves and touch pool, and Butterfly Palace with its aviary, educational displays and fun activities.

 There are lots of restaurants in Branson, most with children’s menus.
 On Highway 76, Grand Country Buffet offers huge spreads for breakfast, lunch and dinner at reasonable prices, while Mel’s Hard Luck Diner has the usual burgers, sandwiches and chicken fried steak, but also features staff members who break in to song.
 At IMAX Entertainment Complex, which has shops and live entertainment theaters in addition to IMAX movies, there’s McFarlain’s Family Restaurant, a local favorite famous for its Ozark recipes and hearty fare.